H-D-Wilson/Amyloid-Structural-Analysis/Scripts/Matlab/README.md

  These functions are to be used in tandem with `Trace_y`; together, they can retrieve data more consistently and inspect and correct it when it's incorrect.
-Standardises `Trace_y` pipeline processing and can convert many multi-modal biological data structures produced by `Trace_y` into a clean, relative schema ready for modelling [H-D-Wilson].
+Standardises `Trace_y` pipeline processing and can convert many multi-modal biological data structures produced by `Trace_y` into a clean, relative schema ready for modelling.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------